Get to Know Community Cook Jennifer Gilbert

-Jennifer joined our Volunteer Field Editor team in 2013.
+Jennifer joined our Community Cook team in 2013.
 Her recipes are fun and festive, perfect additions to any celebration.
 From picnics to Halloween, you’re sure to love her culinary creations as much as we do.

 Taste of Home: Tell us a little about you.
 Where do you live, what do you do when you’re not cooking, and who’s in your family?